 Fund: a collective investment scheme that provides a way of investing money alongside other investors with similar objectives.
-This provides individual investors with access to a wider range of investments than they would be able to access alone and also reduces the costs of investing through economies of scale.
+This provides individual investors with access to a wider range of investments than they would be able to access alone and reduces the costs of investing through economies of scale.
 Funds are managed by fund managers for a management fee on behalf of investors.

 Grant: a conditional or unconditional gift of money with no expectation of a financial return.

 Green bonds: a bond specifically created to be used for climate or environmental projects only.

 Impact investing: describes the action of deploying money into funds with an intention to have and measure impact.

 Impact investment: investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.

 Liability: a financial obligation or debt to another party entered in a balance sheet.